Yothu/covid-19-monitor/README.md

 ### Usage

-+ Once in the browser, you will see the **Rockets page**, in it you can click on the *Reserve Rocket* button to reserve a rocket, once a rocket is reserved, you can click on the *Cancel Reservation* button to cancel the reservation of the selected rocket.
++ Once in the browser, you will see the **Home page**, in it you will see two sections, the *country section* and the *regions section*, in the first one you will se the map of the country the covid app is based in, and also its covid statistics.
+On the *regions section* you will see all the regions of the country listed, you can filter them by today's `confirmed` cases and `deaths`.
-+ Once you click on missions in the header you will be in the **Missions page**, in it you can click on the *Join Mission* button to join a mission,then you can click on the *Leave Mission* button to leave joined mission.
++ Once you click on a region you will be redirected to the **details page**, in it there are the covid statistics of that region, showing the region's flag, and statistics.
-+ If you click on My Profile in the header you will be in your **Profile page**, there you will se the Rockets that you have reserved and the missions that you have joined.
++ You can press the left arrow in the header to go back to the **Home page**.

 ## Author